 By: Stan Popovich

 Have you ever come home after a bad day, cuddled up with your pet, and felt better?
-Interacting with animals helps ease stress and boosts mental wellness.

-How Pets Can Help Mental Health
+How Pets Can Help Manage Your Anxiety

 1. Increases your physical activity: Dog owners are likely to take their pets for a walk or run every day.
 This can be a fun way to fit exercise into your routine.